pscheid1/tssg-htmlImport/README.md

 ### &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The URL is updated automatically as pages are selected by icon or menu selection.
 The link may be copied and saved off for direct access at a later time.

-### &nbsp;&nbsp;&nbsp;&nbsp;There are two debugging aids built into the code.
+### There are two debugging aids built into the code.
 By default, they are commented out.
-They can be enabled by removing the block comment tokens surrounding the two anchor declarations.
+They can be enabled by removing the block comment tokens > > surrounding the two anchor declarations.
 Both commands can be enabled together or separately.
 The Toggle-Phone command toggles the isPhone variable and calls debug-page to display the isPhone state along with other information.
 Setting the isPhone variable to true forces the application to run as it would on a small screen device.
 The Debug command displays a page with various debugging information.
 The comments and code appear in the current version in lines 42 through 58.
 When enabled, two menu items (Toggle-phone and Debug) appear at the extreme right end of the nav bar.